The clouded thicket looms above, clear in its obscurity. Beneath which, the land quakes in anticipation; then the lightning snaps forth.

 Buried under the sludge, what good would they do?

-Even in death, I can't kill my curiosity.
+Even now, I can't kill my curiosity.

 On that much, at least, Mute and I agree.